 9.3.7.1.1 The maximum diameter of an arrow shaft will not exceed 9.3mm, the point for these arrows may have a maximum diameter of 9.4mm.
 An arrow consists of a shaft with head (point), nock, fletching and, if desired, cresting.
-All arrows of every athlete will be marked with the athlete's name or initials on the shaft, and all arrows used at any one end will carry the same pattern and colour(s) of fletching, nocks and cresting, if any.
+All arrows of every athlete will be marked with the athlete's name or initials on the shaft.
+All arrows used in any one end shall be identical and will carry the same pattern and colour(s) of fletching, nocks and cresting, if any.